 PLEASE NOTE: Letters of Note is in production so your name can not be listed in the back of the book.
 However, you can pre-order a copy of the special Unbound Limited edition that will not be available in the shops.

-All subscribers should have received an email this afternoon from Shaun explaining that we're not going to have a book in time for Christmas.
-Permissions have proved incredibly time consuming and despite heroic efforts in recent weeks, we haven't yet got enough yet to produce the book you all deserve.
-It is a postponement not a cancellation, as Shaun makes plain on the Letters of Note site.
-The revised release date will be Summer 2013.
-It is going to be a beautiful book - do visit the Shed to see a selection of the fantastic letters where we already have permission.
-Thank you for your patience and support.
+All subscribers should have received an email from Shaun in May about Letters of Note.
+The revised release date will be Autumn 2013.
+It is going to be a beautiful book - do visit the Shed to see a selection of the fantastic letters for which we already have permission.
+Thank you for your patience and support!